Louka013/EventAnimation/README.md

 ## Troubleshooting

 ### App Crashes on Startup
-- Ensure Firebase configuration is properly set up
+- Ensure OpenJDK 21 Development Kit is installed
-- Check that `google-services.json` is in the correct location
+- Check that launcher icons are properly generated
-- Verify internet connection for Firebase initialization
+- Verify device connectivity

-### Colors Not Updating
+### Animation Not Starting
-- Check Firebase Remote Config settings
+- Check if current time is after the configured START_TIME
-- Verify database permissions
+- Verify ANIMATION_FREQUENCY is set to a positive value
-- Ensure internet connectivity
+- Ensure all seat selections are completed

-### Seat Input Not Accepted
+### Dropdown Menus Not Working
-- Use supported seat format examples
+- Verify all dropdown selections are made in order (Event → Section → Row → Seat)
-- Check for typos in section/row/seat information
+- Check for binding safety in case of rapid navigation
-- Ensure all required fields are provided
+- Ensure fragment lifecycle is properly managed

+### Firebase Issues
+- App works in demo mode when Firebase is not configured
+- Check `google-services.json` file placement and validity
+- Verify internet connection for Firebase features

 ## Support

 For technical issues or questions:
 1. Check the troubleshooting section above
-2. Review Firebase console for configuration issues
+2. Review Firebase console for configuration issues (if using Firebase)
-3. Verify input format matches supported examples
+3. Verify animation configuration values
+4. Check device time settings for time-based features

 ## License